Blue paint has long been a popular choice for homeowners, designers, and artists alike.

 Are there any specific minerals that give the paint its unique blue hue?

-• Lapis Lazuli: A semi-precious stone that, when ground into a pigment, creates the vibrant ultramarine blue.
+- Lapis Lazuli: A semi-precious stone whihc, when ground into a pigment, produces the bright ultramarine blue.

 How does the composition of blue mineral paint affect its overall color, texture, and longevity?